Financial Policy for Donald P Snyder MD LLC:

 If there continues to be a balance due by the patient over 60 days after insurance has paid, then additional collection costs incurred, including attorney’s fees, will be added onto the balance due and payable.

-If we are not contracted with your insurance company, then you are “out of network” and your insurance company will not pay us anything, so the entire $850 will be charged and collected as if you do not have any insurance at all.
+If we are not contracted with your insurance company, then you are “out of network” and your insurance company will not pay us anything, so the entire $900 will be charged and the balance (minus deposit paid) is collected as if you do not have any insurance at all.
 If you wish to file a claim to be credited toward your “out of network deductible”, you will need to contact your insurance company on how to do that.

 Once you have been registered, and seen, you will have the email address for Emily who handles all the billing.
 If you have any questions regarding billing or payment, please email her, or call the number on your bill.